brycejech/postgres-guide/README.md

 ## Important Note

 It is important to note that, in postgres, unquoted identifiers are always folded to lower case.
-In other words, any identifier (table name, role, schema, etc) that is not enclosed in double quotes, will be folded, or converted, to it's lower case form.
+In other words, any identifier (table name, role, schema, etc) that is not enclosed in double quotes `"` `"`, will be folded, or converted, to it's lower case form.

 For example, in the query `CREATE ROLE myRole WITH LOGIN` the identifier `myRole` will be converted to `myrole` when the role is created, unless you wrap it in double quotes.
 In order to create a case sensitive role `myRole`, you would have to run to query like this: